Leo-Lem/Smokes/README.md

 # Smokes

-An app to track your smoking habits and visualize different statistics.
+An app to track your smoking habit and visualize different statistics.